 After the session was over, I asked permission to share this gorgeous, inspiring information with others.
 My client, Karen Kline, gave full permission, including the use of her name.
 “Gladys,” one of our Blog-Buddies, generously volunteered to create this transcript.
 I have added some light editing to make the transcript more readable.

 RR: I want you to be able to experience how your creativity is fully installed now .
-It’s going to be coming through Karen’s nervous system, a true clear memory from that incarnation through the process of past life regression.
+It’s going to be coming through Karen’s nervous system, a true clear memory from that incarnation through this process.

 KAREN KLINE: A lot of the caves have dark walls.
 This one has a light-colored wall.
 So all the colors are going to show up really well on here.
 So, the first thing I do is go and spend time in the cave, and I’m touching the walls to find out what kind of colors would be best.

 RR: Now, also, could you talk about the group of people who live in that cave.

 KAREN KLINE: They’re people who do a lot of the cooking, and they make sure that we have the food that we make.
 They gather things and cook and they work really hard.
 So they need a cave that’s going to restore them after their hard day’s work.

 After I’ve spent time with the cave, I go out and gather the colors.
 And they have to be really vibrant colors.

 RR: Where do you gather the colors from?

 KAREN KLINE: I know special places to go.
 There’s a special place that has a really good kind of red clay, that I can mix with some bugs that intensify it and give it a really bright red.